mathtutor1ng/mathtutor1ng.github.io/README.md

 # Changelog

-This is the changelog of the website in order from newest to oldest.
+This is the changelog of mathtutor1ng in order from newest to oldest.

 **October 28, 2025**
 ---